Canon 5D Comparison Review

 The Canon EOS 5D is a DSLR (Digital Single Lens Reflex) camera that was revealed to the public in August 2005 and is equipped with a full frame sensor.
 It offers a resolution of 12.7 megapixel.

-The Canon 5D has a Camera Elo of 1392.
+Is the Canon 5D a good camera?
+The 5D has a Camera Elo of 1389.
 This rating puts the 5D below average of all digital single lens reflex cameras.
-In terms of its sensor size category (full frame cameras), the 5D also falls below average. – Well, the Canon 5D is more than 13 years old, and there have been many other good digital cameras released since 2005.
+In terms of its sensor size category (full frame cameras), the 5D also ranks below average. – Well, the Canon 5D is more than 13 years old, and there have been many other good digital cameras released since 2005.

 |Digital single lens reflex|